By Everything Shih Tzu October 19, 2019

 For some, adopting an older dog is a great choice because they want the companionship that a dog provides, but perhaps do not have all of the necessary time that a puppy requires.

-An older dog is often quite content to sleep and enjoy the comfort and relaxation of his doggy bed, while his master goes to work.
+An older dog is often quite content to sleep and enjoy the comfort and relaxation of his doggy bed, while his person goes to work.

 Of course, even an older dog needs daily attention and wants some well-deserved pats and a scratch behind the ears, but he most likely won’t require the massive amount of playtime that a puppy will demand.